 2. Learn a language for love, just like Shammi

-Delivering a perfect powerpoint in a second or third language doesn’t constitute everyone’s height of ambition in life (I hope).
+Delivering a perfect powerpoint in a second or third language doesn’t constitute everyone’s height of ambition in life.
 Finding love, friendship and fulfilling our innate need for social contact — that’s how we really get our kicks.
 And Babbel can help you with that, too.

 There are whole lessons dedicated to love, life and the pursuit of happiness.
-That might sound sentimental, but the courses really aren’t.
-Babbel’s into gritty real-life vocab, so you’ll soon have all the words you need to describe your latest fling, fledgling romance or your blissful marriage.
-Or all three… with their resulting complications.
-The 100+ linguists behind the Babbel app are intent on developing courses which play out in realistic scenarios and equip you with all the tools necessary to start speaking straight away.
+That might sound sentimental, but the courses themselves are practical.
+Babbel’s into gritty, real-life vocab, so you’ll soon have all the words you need to describe your latest fling, fledgling romance or your blissful marriage.
+The 100+ linguists behind the Babbel app are intent on developing courses which play out in realistic scenarios and equip you with the tools necessary to start speaking straight away.

 3. Learn a language for travel, just like Sadie

-After your very first Babbel course you’ll be able to talk about where you’re from and introduce yourself, as well as say how you’re doing, how you got to wherever you are, and — of utmost importance — what you’d like to drink.
+After your very first Babbel course you’ll be able to talk about where you’re from and introduce yourself, as well as say how you’re doing, how you got to wherever you are, and — most importantly — what you’d like to drink.
 That pretty much covers all the basics you’ll need for your first evening on holiday, and that’s just a single, short course.
-If you persevere for as little as three weeks, you can make significant progress: A recent study by researchers from the City University of New York and the University of South Carolina demonstrated that novice users with no knowledge of Spanish only need about 15 hours of study with Babbel to learn the equivalent of one college semester of Spanish.
+If you persevere for as little as three weeks, you can make significant progress: A recent study by researchers from the City University of New York demonstrated that novice users with no knowledge of Spanish only need about 15 hours of study with Babbel to learn the equivalent of one college semester of Spanish.
 Not bad, eh?

 4. Learn a language for prestige, just like Stephanie

 English speakers aren’t known for their language abilities.
-Talk to Brits and most will admit they’ve been ashamed of the age-old techniques their compatriots employ to be understood abroad: Speak louder.
+Talk to native English speakers and many will admit they’ve used terrible techniques to be understood abroad: Speak louder.
 Express exasperation.
 Repeat yet more loudly.
 Move on.

 Babbel is trying to change this, and it’s going well.
-Well over 1,000,000 people are actively subscribed and learning languages with the app worldwide, and about 100,000 of those are in the UK.
-From a rabble of language enthusiasts beavering away in a loft in the Kreuzberg district of Berlin, the company has grown to almost five hundred people — all united by the common goal of creating the best language learning app possible.
+Well over 1,000,000 people are actively subscribed and learning languages with the app worldwide.
+From a rabble of language enthusiasts beavering away in a loft in the Kreuzberg district of Berlin, the company has grown to almost 500 people — all united by the common goal of creating the best language learning app possible.
 This imperative has attracted a strikingly unique topography of skills to the company, and their combined efforts made Babbel the most innovative company in education last year, according to Fast Company.

 5. Learn a language to save your bacon, just like Johnny